Looking for some fun facts about photography? Look no further. We have 25 weird and wonderful photography facts crammed into one article.

-1. Why Did People Never Smile in Old Photos
+1. Why People Never Smiled in Old Photos

-Old photographs were taken with huge large format cameras, where the technology wasn’t quite what is it today.
-An image would take hours to expose properly.
+Old photographs were taken with huge large format cameras.
+Because the technology wasn’t as advanced, an image would take hours to expose correctly.

-The subjects didn’t smile because they had to stay still for hours.
-The images often involved the use of a head brace for support.
-It is understandable that smiling for hours was an impossible feat.
+The subjects didn’t smile because they had to stay still for hours for one photo.
+Taking a photo often involved the use of a head brace for support.
+Understandably, smiling for hours was an impossible feat.

-Or perhaps they were all deceased family members (number 8).
+Or perhaps they were all deceased family members (see number 8).